apache/apisix/docs/en/latest/plugins/consumer-restriction.md

 ## Description

-The `consumer-restriction` Plugin allows to set access restrictions based on Consumer, Route, or Service.
+The `consumer-restriction` Plugin allows users to set access restrictions based on Consumer, Route, or Service.

 ## Attributes